 Speech therapy also targets sound production based on where the sound appears in words.
 Here's an example of /s/ in different word positions:

 It takes time to move through these stages, but following this structured plan pays off in the long run.
-If you or a loved one is concerned about speech, contact a speech therapist for an evaluation.
+If you're concerned about your child's speech or your own, contact a speech therapist for an evaluation.
 While earlier intervention is always recommended, adults can benefit from speech therapy as well.
 A lisp can be corrected at any age!

 Speech therapy for a lisp helps train the positioning of the tongue muscles to produce a clear /s/ and /z/ sound.
-A speech therapist can determine which type of lisp a person has and create a plan to target placement of the tongue.
-Learn more about how speech therapy works for a lisp during a free consultation call with one of our specialists.
+A speech therapist can determine the type of lisp a person has and create a plan to target placement of the tongue.
+Get matched with a speech therapist who's experienced in treating lisps.

 People can outgrow a lisp.
 However, if a lisp persists in a child past 5 years old, speech therapy may be needed to correct it.
 Take our free screener to learn if your child’s speech is typical for their age.

 It may be tempting to try fixing a lisp on your own, especially with so many resources online.
 But it’s important to practice correctly so you don’t make the lisp worse or cause new problems.
 In speech therapy, you’ll learn to say the /s/ sound correctly at various levels, in a specific order, so you can achieve success.
-Schedule a free consult call to talk with us about how speech therapy works for a lisp.
+Find a speech therapist here!